kolypto/nodejs-miracle/README.md

 ```

 ### show([roles])
-Get grants for the specified roles.
+Get all grants for the specified roles.

 * `roles`: role[s] to get the grants for.